What is the difference between this program and the traditional City Scholars program?

 Students in the Startup City Scholars Program will need to attend the weekly CNVC class meeting in-person on the campus of the University of Chicago as well as the weekly required City Scholars course (TE360+401).
 Participants are encouraged to live in Chicago to take part in all CNVC and City Scholars activities, as well as all the other opportunities available in Chicago.

 The key course for the Startup City Scholars Program will be taught at the University of Chicago but taken for credit through the University of Illinois as TE 398.
 Like all other City Scholars, students will also need to enroll in TE 360 and TE 401.
 Otherwise, Startup City Scholars can take any CS or ECE class offered through City Scholars during the semester, as well as other online course offerings through the Urbana-Champaign campus.

 Do I need to already have a startup idea to participate?

 No. You may attend networking events with other interested students from Illinois and UChicago where you can join a group of students with an existing idea.

 I already have a project and teammates.
 How do I apply?

-You must each submit an eligibility form for Startup City Scholars separately.
+You must submit an interest form for Startup City Scholars and ensure that City Scholars program staff know each member who wishes to be considered for the program.
 This allows the University to review your class needs and credit to determine if you could be a candidate.
-If multiple members of your team are approved, you are welcome to submit your final proposal on Nov 20th with that team.
+If multiple members of your team are approved, you are welcome to submit your final proposal on Nov 9th with that team.
 All teams must have at least one University of Chicago undergraduate student partner who can also take the CNVC class in order to be eligible for prizes.